sea-401d5-javascript/bunny_widget/README.md

  1. The second directive should display the image as a "thumbnail" (within a 100x100 pixel scale).
  1. The third directive should display the title, the full-size image, and the description.

-You can use your own URL, or use this cute bunny: http://f.cl.ly/items/3g3J1G0w122M360w380O/3726490195_f7cc75d377_o.jpg
+You can use your own URL, or work with this cute bunny: http://f.cl.ly/items/3g3J1G0w122M360w380O/3726490195_f7cc75d377_o.jpg

-You should create a sample page that loads all three different directives for a single image, to demonstrate the distinctions between each.
+Create a sample page that loads all three different directives for a single hard-coded url, to demonstrate the distinctions between each display mode.

 # Requirements
 App requirements: 6pts